DonaldKellett/Osiv/README.md

 ### Using the provided RPM

-If using the provided binary RPM `osiv-0.1.2-1.el8.noarch.rpm` (Linux only, only tested on CentOS 8 Stream):
+If using the provided binary RPM `osiv-0.1.2-1.el8.noarch.rpm` (only tested on CentOS 8 Stream):

 1. Download the RPM package to your (Red Hat-based) Linux system
 1. Install from the package: `$ sudo dnf install /path/to/your/osiv-0.1.2-1.el8.noarch.rpm`